 The Milwaukee metro area is home to both the institution and the majority of the campus community.
 Most of our students (70 percent) are from the region, and continue to live in Milwaukee after graduation.

 Here, we lift up some examples of Mount Mary women who connect their energy, skills and resources to build up the greater good.
 Through their stories, we celebrate the countless Mount Mary women working to make Milwaukee a better place, applying their gifts in this place we call home.

 By addressing the wounds of the past, she heals a community’s pain

 Our city faces struggles to get past the emotional trauma of generations.
-In a series of articles detailing the scope of the problem, the Milwaukee Journal Sentinel flatly stated: “Today, the city sets the national extremes
+In a series of articles detailing the scope of the problem, the Milwaukee Journal Sentinel flatly stated: “Today, the city sets the national extremes of distress.”

 Trauma has long-term consequences that affect an individual’s — and therefore a community’s — future prospects for education, social relationships, behavioral and physical health.